chipsalliance/firrtl-spec/spec.md

     node mynode = and(in, UInt<4>(1))
 ```

-The type of a node is the inferred type of the expression given in the definition.
+The type of a node is the type of the expression given in the definition.

-The value of a node is determined by the expression given in the definition.
-The type of a node (see [@sec:types-of-circuit-components])
-is the inferred type of this expression.

-The defining expression may reference circuit components defines
-*above* the declaration of the node itself.
-It may not reference the node being define.
-Similarly, it may not reference circuit components defined after it.

 ## Wires

 Wires represent named expressions whose value is determined
 by FIRRTL `connect`{.firrtl} statements (see [@sec:connects]).
-Also unlike nodes, the type of a wire must be explicitly declared,
+Also unlike nodes, the type of a wire must be explicitly declared.
-since it cannot be inferred from the value of the definition.

 Example: